 Watch the trailer.

 Geoffrey Gurrumul Yunupingu (known posthumously as Dr G Yunupingu) passed away last year at the height of his powers as an artist.
 He had the rare distinction of commercial recognition, too.
 At the time of writing his new album Djarimirri is at number one on the ARIA charts.
-As the first indigenous language album to top the chart, this is a landmark achievement.
 It’s an astounding album – a lushly orchestrated crossover between Indigenous Yolngu music and Western instrumentation.

 This lyrical and beautiful documentary captures Yunupingu’s talent and the complexity of the clash between Indigenous and European cultures.
 Yunupingu brings Yolngu music to the world with integrity and grace and yet he refuses press, abruptly cancels a major tour days before it’s due to start, and barely speaks a word.
 From the opening scenes, in which a reporter condescendingly tells a silent Yunupingu that he’s going to have to get used to interviews, he refuses to explain or compromise.
 But when he starts performing his music speaks volumes.
 Though our way into Yunupingu’s life is via his friend Michael Hohnen – who acts as his musical collaborator, manager and spokesperson – the focus never leaves Yunupingu who, even as he plays the Opera House and tours Europe, never really leaves his country.